 However, it is the balmy sea breezes and the golden beaches that drive Goa tourism.
 There are countless beaches worth exploring in Go, of which Anjuna Beach, Mandrem Beach, Agonda Beach, Calangute Beach and Baga Beach are among the more popular ones.
 There are many intermittent shacks and shanties sprinkled widely across these beaches, serving some lip-smacking delicacies in the form of fresh seafood.
 They add the potent charm and attraction to the lavish Citrus Goa holiday packages.

-Being a solitary Portuguese outpost in India for well over 500 years has left behind ample influence of the colonial rule in every nook and corner of Goa; from the crumbling architecture to the fusion cuisine to the laid-back, languid lifestyle, which the people of Goa have branded their own.
+Being a solitary Portuguese outpost in India for well over 500 years has left behind ample influence of the colonial rule in every nook and corner; from the crumbling architecture to the fusion cuisine to the laid-back, languid lifestyle, which the people of Goa have branded their own.